Nikola Vučević: Personal life

 Vučević is an ethnic Serb and a Serbian Orthodox Christian.
 He speaks French, Serbian and English.
-He also holds dual citizenship with Montenegro and Belgium.
+Vučević holds dual citizenship with both Montenegro and Belgium.
+On 2 October 2024, Vučević also became a U.S. citizen.

-Vučević is a fan of KK Crvena zvezda, Red Star Belgrade, Juventus and Olympique Lyonnais.
-On 27 December 2021, he was elected on a five-year term as a member of the Assembly of the KK Crvena zvezda.
+Vučević is a fan of KK Crvena zvezda, FK Crvena zvezda, Juventus and Olympique Lyonnais.
+On 27 December 2021, he was elected on a five-year term as a member of the Assembly for KK Crvena zvezda.